 The red-robed women obliged, drawing the curtains aside, revealing another red-clad figure.

 The Doctor's grip intensified, yet again, on Rose's arm, and she startled, looking properly at the creature, sitting on a richly furnished bed.

 She gasped, gripping the Doctor's arm back with equal shock, then.
 The woman was entirely made of stone.

 The Doctor had surged forward, demanding a name from the being that was taking control of the sisterhood, turning them to stone, infesting their bodies with dust and rock.
 His eyes blazed, like lightning, as he spouted Shadow Proclamation decrees at the being, insisting they tell him what and where they were from.

 It worked, of course.
 Rarely would a creature defy the Doctor, once he'd cottoned onto their existence.

 Pyrovile, it was called.
 This woman, this stone woman, was at the half-way stage of turning into one of them.
 It was feeding on them, and converting them, at the same time.

 The Pyroviles had fallen, from the heavens, years earlier.
 They were using human bodies to reconstitute themselves, unwittingly using the latent psychic talent in the human minds to bond, awakening foresight in their minds.

-Rose raced ahead of the Doctor, her skin sweating instantly at the heat of the underground tunnel, her throat burning from the stink of sulphur in the air.
+Rose raced ahead of the Doctor, sweating instantly at the heat of the underground tunnel, her throat burning from the stink of sulphur in the air.

 She coughed as they ran, and the Doctor urged her onward.